coilvoltic/needle-utilisation/utilisation.md

 wheel color is respectively blue or orange.

 '-----' OPTIONS '------'
-<br />you can see at the bottom left corner two buttons that you can hit to :
+<br />you can see at the bottom two buttons that you can hit to :
   - enable/disable sound effect
   - change game theme (dark <-> light)